 “Mapping Beirut: Toward a History of the Translation of Space from the French Mandate through the Civil War (1920-91).”
 The Arab World Geographer, Vol 12, Nos.
 3-4 (2010): 119-135.

-ENGH 371 Television Studies - Love and Hate in Global Television (Fall 2017)
+ENGH 371 Television Studies - The US and Global TV

 Ph.D - Media, Culture, and Communication, New York University, 2012

 MA - Media, Culture, and Communication, New York University, 2006